mjftw/pluma-automation/docs/quick-start-guide/1-introduction.md

 Pluma Automation is designed in such a way that the core code is able to remain separate from project specific tests, setup etc.

-In order to facilitate this, any code that could be reused in any project is found in the repository named [farm-core][farm-core].
+In order to facilitate this, any code that could be reused in any project is found in the repository named [pluma][pluma].

 For customer specific modifications, a second repository should be created, following the naming format `farm-<customer>`.

-You will likely create one such repository for your project, using it as your working directory, and including content from farm-core in order to control hardware, run tests, and more.
+You will likely create one such repository for your project, using it as your working directory, and including content from pluma in order to control hardware, run tests, and more.
-Expect to modify your `farm-<customer>` repository frequently, whilst leaving [farm-core][farm-core] unchanged unless really needed.
+Expect to modify your `farm-<customer>` repository frequently, whilst leaving [pluma][pluma] unchanged unless really needed.

 ### Examples and automated tests (farm-example)